steenhansen/react-native-phone-recipes/README.md

 # Phone Recipes

-Cook multiple dishes at the same time with the help of stopwatches on this Android app.
+## Cook multiple dishes at the same time with the help of stopwatches on this Android app.

+This is a much easier to use copy of the web page https://phone-recipes.herokuapp.com.

+Adding, editing, and deletion of recipes can only be done on the Internet as this mobile version of the program has no editing capabilities.

 -------------------------------
 ## App Use